Katyn massacre: Polish–Russian relations

 On 10 April 2010, an aircraft carrying Polish President Lech Kaczyński with his wife and 87 other politicians and high-ranking army officers crashed in Smolensk, killing all 96 aboard the aircraft.
 The passengers were to attend a ceremony marking the 70th anniversary of the Katyn massacre.
 The Polish nation was stunned; Prime Minister Donald Tusk, who was not on the plane, referred to the crash as "the most tragic Polish event since the war."
 In the aftermath, a number of conspiracy theories began to circulate.
 The catastrophe has also had major echoes in the international and particularly the Russian press, prompting a rebroadcast of Katyń on Russian television.
 The Polish President was to deliver a speech at the formal commemorations.
 The speech was to honour the victims, highlight the significance of the massacres in the context of post-war communist political history, as well as stress the need for Polish–Russian relations to focus on reconciliation.
 Although the speech was never delivered, it has been published with a narration in the original Polish and a translation has also been made available in English.

 In November 2010, the State Duma (lower house of the Russian parliament) passed a resolution declaring long-classified documents "showed that the Katyn crime was carried out on direct orders of Stalin and other Soviet officials".
 The declaration also called for the massacre to be investigated further to confirm the list of victims.
 Members of the Duma from the Communist Party denied the Soviet Union had been to blame for the Katyn massacre and voted against the declaration.
+The release was seen as a significant acknowledgment of Soviet responsibility, although it did not come with a formal state apology.
+The move followed years of pressure from the Polish government and international human rights organizations.
+Russia's decision to publish the documents online was widely reported by international media and welcomed in Poland, though some critics noted that parts of the archive remained classified.